-The annual incentive bonus for our Named Executive Officers is comprised of two components: (i) a Company goals component and (ii) an Individual goals component.
-Two-thirds of the bonus is derived from the Company goals component and one-third is derived from the Individual goals component.
-The Company goals component is tied to the Company's achievement of specific financial targets.
+For 2008, the annual incentive bonus for our Named Executive Officers was comprised of two components: (i) a Company goals component and (ii) an Individual goals component.
+Two-thirds of the bonus was derived from the Company goals component and one-third was derived from the Individual goals component.
+The Company goals component and one-third was derived from the Individual goals component.
+The Company goals component achievement of specific financial targets.
 The Individual goals component relates to the successful execution of individual objectives established at the beginning of each year as determined in the discretion of the Compensation Committee or the Board of Directors, as applicable.
+For Mr. Sarvary, our Chief Executive Officer, the 2008 Company goals and his 2008 Individual goals were developed when he joined the Company and followed the above framework for the period June 30, 2008 to December 31, 2008, with the bonus payout pro-rated for that time period.

 The Company goals component of the annual incentive bonus for each of our Named Executive Officers is based on targeted net sales and earnings before interest and taxes (EBIT).
 Each year, these performance targets are selected to motivate the Named Executive Officers to achieve profitable business growth consistent with the Company's long-term financial objectives.
-The Company goals component of the annual incentive bonus is established using a matrix to allow for payments between 50% and 200% of the targeted Company goals component, depending on the level of net sales and EBIT for each year.
+The Company goals component of the annual incentive bonus is established using a matrix to allow for payments between 50% and 200% of their targeted Company goals component, depending on the level of net sales and EBIT for each year.
 A failure to meet the minimum requirement may result in no bonus payment with respect to the Company goals component of the bonus plan.
-In calculating the Company goals payout, the Compensation Committee considers material, unanticipated or unusual events that affect the financial targets.
+In calculating the Company goals payout, the Compensation Committee considers material, unanticipated or unusual events that affect the financial targets and then makes a recommendation to the Board for approval.

 The Individual goals component of the annual incentive bonus for the Named Executive Officers is heavily weighted toward the successful completion of individual objectives.
-In the case of Mr. Bryant, our Chief Executive Officer, the goals and objectives are approved by the Compensation Committee.
+In the case of the Chief Executive Officer, the goals and objectives are approved by the Compensation Committee.
 The goals and objectives for all of the other Named Executive Officers are initially approved by the Chief Executive Officer, subsequently reviewed by the Compensation Committee and, upon recommendation by the Compensation Committee, approved by the Board.
 The Individual goals component of the annual incentive bonus targets 100% payout for the achievement of an executive's annual objectives.
 Payments can range from no bonus payment to 200% of the targeted Individual goals component, based on individual performance.
-The determination of whether the Individual goals component of the bonus has been met and to what degree is based on the subjective determination of the Compensation Committee looks broadly at each executive's performance against individual objectives and the overall performance of the applicable Named Executive Officers within their specific area of responsibility.
+The determination of whether the Individual goals component of the bonus has been met and to what degree is based on the subjective determination of the Compensation Committee, and in exercising this discretion the Compensation Committee looks broadly at each executive's performance against individual objectives and the overall performance of the applicable Named Executive Officers within their specific area of responsibility.

-The purpose of the Company goals component, represented by the targeted net sales and EBIT of the Company, and the purpose of the Individual goals component, represented by the achievement of individual targets, are to focus the Named Executive Officers on behaviors that support the overall performance and success of our Company.
+The purpose of the Company goals component, represented by the net sales and EBIT targets of the Company and the purpose of the Individual goals component, represented by the achievement of individual targets, are designed to focus the Named Executive Officers on behaviors that support the overall performance and success of our Company.
 Individual and Company goals are set with a reasonable level of difficulty that require the Company and Named Executive Officers to perform at a high level in order to meet the goals and objectives, and the likelihood of attaining these goals and objectives is not assured.